What is chmod?

 chmod (short for “change mode”) is a core Unix and Linux command used to change the access permissions of files and directories.
 Every file on a Unix-like system has three sets of permissions controlling access for the file’s owner, its group, and all other users.

 Permissions were part of the original Unix design in the 1970s and remain the cornerstone of file security on Linux, macOS, BSD, and every other Unix-like operating system.
-Understanding chmod matters for system administration, web development, and security.
+Understanding chmod matters for system administration, web development, deployment, and security.
+This calculator converts between the two ways of writing permissions — numeric (octal) like 755 and symbolic like rwxr-xr-x — so you never have to do the math by hand.

 Permission Types